nata-kab/rp-4-iter/README.md

 ## Comment

-During this exercise, I built the components as I would write them while working on a large project.
+During this exercise, I built the components as in a complex project.

-Due to the lack of specific guidelines, I created the components as responsive as possible to look good on as many devices as possible.
-I used a calculated rem with vw units to scale every time the user changes their preferred browser font size and at the same time make the layout fluid.
-I chose to use images instead of background images due to make images perceivable to customers with low vision or blind.
+- Due to the lack of specific guidelines, I created the components as responsive as possible to look good on different screens and mobile devices.
+- I used calculated rem with vw units to scale every time the user changes their preferred browser font size.
+At the same time, this solution makes the layout fluid.
+- I chose to use images instead of background images due to make images perceivable to customers with low vision or blind.

 ## Demo